Chapter 2: Use Cases

 Access networks that implement the last mile connecting homes, businesses, and mobile devices to the Internet are another opportunity to apply SDN principles.
 Example access network technologies include Passive Optical Networks (PON), colloquially known as fiber-to-the-home, and the Radio Access Network (RAN) at the heart of the 4G/5G cellular network.

-What’s interesting about these use cases is that unlike all the others—which effectively open Ethernet switches to programmable control—access networks are typically built from special-purpose hardware devices.
-The challenge is to transform these purpose-built devices into their merchant silicon/white-box counterparts, so they can be controlled by software.
+What’s interesting about these use cases is that unlike all the others—which effectively open general-purpose switches to programmable control—access networks are typically built from special-purpose hardware devices.
+The challenge is to transform these purpose-built devices into their merchant silicon/bare-metal counterparts, so they can be controlled by software.
 In the case of wired networks like PON, there are two such devices: Optical Line Terminals (OLT) and Broadband Network Gateways (BNG).
 In the case of the cellular network, there are also two relevant legacy components: eNodeB (the RAN base station) and the Enhanced Packet Core (EPC).
-A brief introduction is available online if you are not familiar with these acronyms, you are not alone.
-We recommend the following brief introduction:
+A brief introduction is available online if you are not familiar with these acronyms.

 Access Networks.
 Computer Networks: A Systems Approach, 2020.

 Because these devices are purpose-built, not to mention closed and proprietary, they would seem to be worst-case examples for applying SDN principles.
 But that also means they represent an opportunity for the biggest payoff, and it is for precisely this reason that large network operators are actively pursuing software-defined PON and RAN networks.
-This initiative is often referred to as CORD (Central Office Re-architected as a Datacenter) and has been the subject of much business analysis, including a comprehensive report by A.D.
+This initiative is sometimes referred to as CORD (Central Office Re-architected as a Datacenter) and has been the subject of much business analysis, including a comprehensive report by A.D.
 Little.

 Who Dares Wins!
-How Access Transformation Can Fast-Track Evolution of Operator Prodution Platforms.
+How Access Transformation Can Fast-Track Evolution of Operator Production Platforms.
 A.D.
 Little Report, September 2019.

 The central challenge of initiatives like CORD is to disaggregate the existing legacy devices, so as to isolate the underlying packet forwarding engine (the central element of the data plane) from the control plane.
 Doing so makes it possible to package the former as commodity hardware and to implement the latter in software.

-Progress disaggregating PON-based access networks is quite far along, with a solution known as SEBA (SDN-Enabled Broadband Access) currently being deployed in operator field trials; production deployments are expected by 2021.
-Full details are beyond the scope of this book, but the general idea is to add white-box OLT devices to a cluster similar to the one presented in Figure 9, resulting in configuration like the one depicted in Figure 10.
-In other words, the cluster includes a mix of compute servers and access white-boxes, interconnected by a switching fabric.
-And just as the Open Compute Project (OCP) has certified white-box ethernet switches, they now also certify white-box OLT devices.
+Progress disaggregating PON-based access networks is quite far along, with a solution known as SEBA (SDN-Enabled Broadband Access) currently being deployed in production.
+Full details are beyond the scope of this book, but the general idea is to add bare-metal OLT devices to a cluster similar to the one presented in Figure 10, resulting in configuration like the one depicted in Figure 13.
+In other words, the cluster includes a mix of compute servers and access devices, interconnected by a switching fabric.
+And just as the Open Compute Project (OCP) has certified bare-metal ethernet switches, they now also certify bare-metal OLT devices.
 Both the fabric switches and access devices are controlled by a software-defined control plane, with the code that implements that control plane running on servers in the cluster.

-Progress on Software-Defined Radio Access Networks (SD-RAN) lags software-defined broadband, with development still in the proof-of-concept stage.
+Progress on Software-Defined Radio Access Networks (SD-RAN) lags software-defined broadband, with early-stage systems starting to run in trial deployments.
 Disaggregating the RAN is a bigger challenge, but the payoff will likely be even larger, as it leads to a 5G-empowered edge cloud.
-We revisit SD-RAN in Chapter 8, but for a broad introduction to how 5G is being implemented according to SDN principles, we recommend:
+We revisit SD-RAN in Chapter 9, but for a broad introduction to how 5G is being implemented according to SDN principles, we recommend a companion book.

 The bottom line is that the effort to apply SDN principles to both fiber and mobile access networks starts with the same building block components described throughout this book.
 We will highlight where such software-defined access networks “plug into” the SDN software stack as we work our way through the details, with a full account presented in Chapter 9.

 We conclude this overview of SDN use cases by looking at a recent example made possible by the introduction of programmable forwarding pipelines: In-Band Network Telemetry (INT).
 The idea of INT is to program the forwarding pipeline to collect network state as packets are being processed (i.e., “in-band”).
 This is in contrast to the conventional monitoring done by the control plane by reading various fixed counters (e.g., packets received/transmitted) or sampling subsets of packets (e.g., sFlow).

-The idea is illustrated in Figure 11, which shows an example packet travsering a path from source switch S1 to sink switch S5 via transit switch S2.
-The INT metadata added by each swith along the path both indicates what data is to be collect for the packet, and records the corresponding data for each switch.
+The idea is illustrated in Figure 14, which shows an example packet traversing a path from source switch S1 to sink switch S5 via transit switch S2.
+The INT metadata added by each switch along the path both indicates what data is to be collected for the packet, and records the corresponding data for each switch.

 INT is still early-stage, but it has the potential to provide qualitatively deeper insights into traffic patterns and the root causes of network failures.
 For example, INT can be used to measure and record queuing delay individual packets experience while traversing a sequence of switches along an end-to-end path, with a packet like the one shown in the figure reporting: “I visited Switch 1 @780ns, Switch 2 @1.3µs, Switch 5 @2.4µs.”
 This information can be used, for example, to detect microbursts—queuing delays measured over millisecond or even sub-millisecond time scales—as reported by Xiaoqi Chen and colleagues.
-It is even possible to correlate this information across packet flows that may have followed different routes, it is even possible to determine which flows shared buffer capacity at each switch.
+It is even possible to correlate this information across packet flows that followed different routes, so as to determine which flows shared buffer capacity at each switch.

 Similarly, packets can report the decision making process that directed their delivery, for example, with something like: “In Switch 1, I followed rules 75 and 250; in Switch 2, I followed rules 3 and 80.”
 This opens the door to using INT to verify that the data plane is faithfully executing the forwarding behavior the network operator intended.
 We return to the potential of INT to impact how we build and operate networks in the concluding chapter of this book.